benkeser/info-550-final-project/README.md

 ## Docker Container

 A docker image for creating this report is available on DockerHub at https://hub.docker.com/repository/docker/rachelsagers/finalproject.
-To build the container, run 'docker build -t rachelsagers/finalproject.'
-To generate the report, run make 'report/final_report.html' and the report will be generated and can be retrieved from the report directory.
+Use the 'docker pull rachelsagers/finalproject" to retrieve the docker image.
+To build the container locally, run 'docker build -t rachelsagers/finalproject.'
+To run the container interactively, execute docker run -it rachelsagers/finalproject bash.'
+To generate the report inside the container, use 'make final_report.html.'

+To quickly and automatically create the report in the container, run "make report/final_report.html" and the final report will outputted in the report directory for retrieval.